itsnotthetim/FRA532_LAB1/README.md

 **Description**

 - Single-Track model approximates a four-wheeled vehicle as a single-track system, treating both left and right wheels as one virtual wheel per axle.
-- It simplifies kinematic calculations for estimating the vehicle's position and orientation to determine velocity and heading changes..
+- It simplifies kinematic calculations for estimating the vehicle's position and orientation to determine velocity and heading changes.

 **Key Equations**